Deaf climbers: Deaf climber population

 There are not any demographics for the population of deaf climbers.

 Accomplished deaf climbers

-American climbers-adventurers Scott Lehmann and Shayna Unger make history atop Mount Everest On May 22, 2023.
+American climbers-adventurers Scott Lehmann and Shayna Unger made history atop Mount Everest on May 22, 2023.
 Unger and Lehmann became only the third and fourth deaf people to summit Mount Everest.
 Unger is the first deaf woman ever.
 The second deaf person to reach the top was Malaysian national Muhammad Hawari Hashim – who scaled the peak on May 18.
 2023.
 Until 2023, only one deaf person had ever summited Everest – Japanese climber Satoshi Tamura, an alpine skier who succeeded on his third attempt in 2016.